Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Observational data set's Analyses and Results

 \subsection{Results}

-In this study, we employ a Markov Chain Monte Carlo approach, to scan the parameter space of interest until the standard criteria for the convergence of the chains are reached.
-In this work, we make use of different data sets, which include both correlated and non-correlated CC and BAO data sets, P22 data, and GRB data.
-The contour plots in \figureautorefname~\ref{fig:param-I} depict the parameter space regions that are consistent with the observational data at different confidence levels.
+In this study, we employ a MCMC approach, to scan the redshift range of interest until the standard criteria for the convergence of the chains are reached.
+In this work, we make use of different data sets, which include both correlated and non-correlated CC and BAO data sets, P22 data, and GRBs data.
+The contour plots in \figureautorefname~\ref{fig:param-I} depict the redshift ranges, that are consistent with the observational data at different confidence levels.
 These plots show regions where the model aligns well with the observed data, extending up to the $99.7\%$ confidence level.